BlaHaws/Personal-Projects/README.md

 # Personal-Projects
-A base repository for personall projects
+A base repository for personal projects